rpy2/rpy2-arrow/doc/index.rst

-.. rpy2-arrow documentation master file, created by sphinx-quickstart on Sat Jan 16 16:15:55 2021.
+.. rpy2-arrow documentation main file, created by sphinx-quickstart on Sat Jan 16 16:15:55 2021.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.